o54ma-4l5h4r1f/o54ma-4l5h4r1f.github.io/Windows Fundamentals/intro.md

         ```

-> to access the shared folder
+5. to access the shared folder

-   - make sure the folder assigned the right groups
+   - make sure the folder assigned the right ACEs

    - File Explorer > Search > \\\\IP\ShareName